drdeeks/Liminal/README.md

 **Important Notes on Environment Variables:**
 - **RPC URLs:** Obtain these from your chosen RPC provider for Monad and Base.
 - **Private Keys:** For production deployments, it is highly recommended to use a **keystore** for enhanced security.
 See "Smart Contract Deployment" for details.
-- **OWNER_ADDRESS:** This address will receive ownership of the deployed contracts, allowing you to manage them.
+- **OWNER_ADDRESS & SENDER_ADDRESS:** `OWNER_ADDRESS` will receive ownership of the deployed contracts. `SENDER_ADDRESS` is the address that will send transactions for deployment (e.g., your keystore address or the address associated with your private key).
 - **ETHERSCAN_API_KEY:** These keys are used by Foundry for contract verification on block explorers.
 Obtain them from the respective block explorer websites (e.g., Monad Explorer, Basescan).
 - **Chain IDs:** Ensure these match the actual chain IDs of the networks you are deploying to.
 - **Frontend Contract Addresses (VITE_...):** These environment variables are automatically updated by the `scripts/update-config.js` script after successful contract deployment.
 You do not need to manually set them in your `.env` file.